cdk8s-team/cdk8s/packages/cdk8s/README.md

 #### ApiObjects

-For example, you can force kubernetes to first apply a `Service` before applying the `Deployment` that uses that service:
+For example, you can force kubernetes to first apply a `Namespace` before applying the `Service` in the scope of that namespace:

 ```typescript